home-controller/homeauto_network/DESIGN.md

 1. [x] On a lower level limit the max consecutive bits of the same value sent to have max time of having the line HIGH and LOW to make the timing more forgiving.
 Should probably use CAN style, add a inverted bit if long sequence(5 for CAN) of high or low bits instead of relying on parity bit.
    1. [ ] TODO If the Ack bits are high the last 4+7=11 bits will be high as no bit stuffing in the EOF 7 bits.
    1. [ ] Should there even be bit stuffing in the Ack and maybe CRC? ** __*The reason for the delimiter for the Ack bits is to allow for timing mismatch*?__ when a different unit pulls the Ack low.
 Even if this is not a problem at the default low of speed we might want the code to be capable of increasing the bitrate?
+I think it should probably be in the CRC but not the Ack.
+   1. [ ] @bug At the min the Ack bits have extra stuffing bits removed as received but should be done as all high as that is how they are sent.

 * Fields that have bit stuffing:
    1. command